Pentagon looks at stepped-up Africa role to counter Daesh

 The United States is considering a stepped-up military presence in Africa to pursue Daesh (ISIS) militants looking for new havens after the fall of their "caliphate," American officials say.

-Along with five Nigerien troops, the US soldiers died on the Niger-Mali border in an attack carried out by locals associated with IS, according to Dunford.
+Along with five Nigerien troops, the U.S. soldiers died on the Niger-Mali border in an attack carried out by locals associated with Daesh, according to Dunford.

 ...